OliverMKing/AKS-Actions-Docs/README.md

 - [azure/setup-kubectl](https://github.com/Azure/setup-kubectl)
 - [azure/aks-create-action](https://github.com/Azure/aks-create-action)

-## Learning Documentation
+## Contributing

+### Prerequisites

-Before working with our AKS GitHub actions you must know a few concepts.
+Before working with our contributing to our AKS GitHub actions you should know a few concepts.
 Visit the links below for documentation.

 - [GitHub Actions](https://docs.github.com/en/actions)
 - [TypeScript](https://www.typescriptlang.org/)

-##
+You also must have [Node.js](https://nodejs.org/en/) and NPM installed.

+### Contributions

+First, fork the repository you are making a contribution to.
+Then, clone the repository locally.
+After the repository is local, create a new branch for your changes.

+Run `npm install` to install dependencies the project needs.

+Make the changes to the project and add unit tests testing your changes.
+Then commit and push your changes to your remote fork.

+Create a pull request from your fork against the main branch of the repository and get it merged in.